ipython-books/minibook-2nd-code/README.md

-# Code of the IPython minibook, second edition
+# IPython minibook, second edition

+This repository contains all the code examples as IPython notebooks.

 ## Table of contents